@some_function (1)

 |

-Functions Usable Outside Ledger Mask Condition Expressions and Excel-Link Text Value Display Conditions
+Functions Available in Expressions Other than Ledger Mask Conditions and Excel-Link Text Value Display Conditions

 @participant_label |